 Fortunately, there is a free online tool which allows businesses to quantify and evaluate all of this information in an easy to navigate, user friendly package.
 It is called Google Analytics, and it collects a wide range of insights.
 It is extremely easier to setup and with all other Google products, it can be access with your gmail account.
 In fact, it is considered to be the most effective traffic analysis tool on the internet as well.

-How do I use Google Analytics?
+How to use Google Analytics?

 If you are not familiar with this kind of analytical framework, the volume of information available can be daunting at first, particularly when it comes to identifying what information can be found where.
 Fortunately, the Google Analytics model has been designed with the user in mind, and the emphasis is on teaching you the ropes as quickly as possible.